The Top 5 Digital Wallets to Add to Your Online Store + Benefits for E-commerce

 Alternative payment methods like digital wallets use technology to hold various payment details in one app and streamline the customer’s checkout experience.
 The result is a better mobile experience and increased conversion rates.

-In this article, you'll learn what a digital wallet is, its advantages for e-commerce, and the top four digital wallets to consider.
+In this article, you'll learn what a digital wallet is, its advantages for e-commerce, and the top five digital wallets to consider.

 What is a Digital Wallet?